-Kate Atwood is an entrepreneur, executive and philanthropist most widely known as the founder of her name-sake organization, Kate's Club.
-A self-described community architect, Kate's ability to build and lead during times of change and transitions makes her an ideal speaker on the subject matter of resilience.
+Kate Atwood is an entrepreneur, executive, and philanthropist most widely known as the founder of her name-sake organization, Kate's Club.
+A self-described community architect, Kate's ability to build and lead during times of change and transitions makes her an ideal speaker on various subjects covering professional and personal growth.

 On stage, she's dynamic and thought-provoking as she grounds her personal story of loss as the foundation of her career success.
-She is relatable and growth-minded, surrounding one of society's most challenging topics: grief, or as Kate describes it, "change that we aren’t in control of."
-Her curated insight and action steps are valuable for any organization looking to make more purpose-driven decisions through change, ultimately empowering resilience individually and collectively.
+She is relatable and inspiring, surrounding one of society's most challenging topics: grief, or as Kate describes it, "change that we aren't in control of."
+Her curated insight and action steps are valuable for any organization looking to make more purpose-driven decisions, ultimately empowering resilience individually and collectively.

 Kate's TEDxBigSky Talk